I’m So Confused by my Router!

 Our router of choice is the Gryphon AX.

-Results of our parental control testing for the spreadsheet lovers out there:
+Results of our parental control testing for the spreadsheet lovers out there.
+You can see why our testing points toward Gryphon and Bark Home as our solutions of choice:

-*There might be affiliate links throughout this post because we’ve tested and trust a small list of parental control solutions.
+*There might be affiliate links throughout this post because we test everything but only trust a small list of parental control solutions.
 Our work saves you time!
 If you decide that you agree with us, then we may earn a small commission, which does nothing to your price.
 Enjoy!